martinit18/nested_fit/README.md

 1.E-05	0.01             # Evidence final accuracy and additional convergence parameter
 ```

-For the moment, there are three convergence methods :
+For the moment, there are three convergence methods:
-- `LIKE_ACC` : the algorithm stops when the difference between the calculated evidence and the estimated total evidence is below a certain value (first parameter on the above line).
+- `LIKE_ACC`: the algorithm stops when the difference between the calculated evidence and the estimated total evidence is below a certain value (first parameter on the above line).
 Typical value for the parameter : 1.E-05.
+In this case, the function that is maximised is the log-likelihood and it is associated to data.
-- `ENERGY_ACC` : the algorithm stops when the difference between the calculated partition function and the estimated total partition function is below a certain value (first parameter on the above line).
+- `ENERGY_ACC`: the algorithm stops when the difference between the calculated partition function and the estimated total partition function is below a certain value (first parameter on the above line).
 The second parameter corresponds to the temperature at which the partition function is calculated.
 Typical value for the first parameter : 1.E-05.
+In this case, the function that is maximised is the opposite of the energy function.
-- `ENERGY_MAX` : the algorithm stops when the difference between the current contribution to the partion function and its maximal previous contribution is below a certain value (first parameter on the above line).
+- `ENERGY_MAX`: the algorithm stops when the difference between the current contribution to the partion function and its maximal previous contribution is below a certain value (first parameter on the above line).
 The second parameter corresponds to the temperature at which the partition function is calculated.
 Typical value for the first parameter : -10.
+In this case, the function that is maximised is the opposite of the energy function.

+After convergence is reached, all remaining live points are assigned:
+- the logarithm of the likelihoods averaged over the live points (`LIKE_ACC` case),
+- the opposite of the energies averaged over the live points (`ENERGY_ACC` and `ENERGY_MAX` cases).
 ```
 RANDOM_WALK              # Type of search of live points 0.1	20	100	10   # Param. search algo.(2), max n. tries, max of max tries